top of page

 Allow this to partly dry and then use a biro or round stick to push holes into the clay mix.
 These will be approx. 1cm in diameter and 10cm deep.
 Space the holes about 5cm apart.
 Do not overcrowd your hotel, as many bees like to make side tunnels in their nesting holes.

-I have an abundance of ground nesting bee species.
-My personal experience is that the ground nesting bees in my area have plenty of space and ground to choose from on my property and surrounding bushland, therefore these hotels are not used.
+I have an abundance of ground nesting bee species in my garden and my personal observations are that these hotels are not used, as they have plenty of space and ground to choose from on my property.

 Happy Hotel Making.
 I'd love to see your creations too - please feel free to share them on my facebook page.